Peter Berkos

-Peter Berkos (born August 15, 1922) is an American former sound editor.
+Peter Berkos (August 15, 1922 – January 2, 2024) was an American sound editor.
 He received the Special Achievement Academy Award during the 1975 Academy Awards for the film The Hindenburg.
 This was for the Sound Editing of the film.
-In 1996 he received the Lifetime Achievement award at the Motion Picture Sound Editors awards.
+In 1996, he received the Lifetime Achievement award at the Motion Picture Sound Editors awards.
 He also did the sound effects for the original Battlestar Galactica, as well as the TV movies of Buck Rogers in the 25th Century.

-Berkos retired from editing in 1987, but reinvented himself as a novelist, with books published in 2007 in 2013.
-He lives in Rancho Bernardo, California, and turned 100 on August 15, 2022.
+Berkos retired from editing in 1987, but reinvented himself as a novelist, with books published in 2007 and 2013.
+He lived in Rancho Bernardo, California, and turned 100 on August 15, 2022.
+Berkos died in Rancho Bernardo on January 2, 2024, at the age of 101.
+He was remembered as, "the Universal Pictures sound effects maestro and champion of sound editors everywhere who shared a special achievement Oscar for his work on the Robert Wise-directed disaster epic The Hindenburg."